Starting is No Longer the Hardest Part!

 You feel unconnected and awkward making marks because you are out of practice.
-With abstract painting, that’s okay.
+With abstract painting, that’s OK.
 It can even be a plus.
 Marks will vary and be unexpected.
 Let them!
-Start abstractly, get your rhythm, and take it anywhere!
+Start abstractly, get your rhythm and take it anywhere!

 6 Abstract Art Prompts to Jump Start Your Creativity

 - Connect 7 dots.
 Literally, dot your surface seven times and get started connecting them with pattern and texture, color and any kind of mark that comes out of you.
 All are welcome.